Tony Brown (defensive back, born 1995): Cincinnati Bengals

 On December 30, 2019, Brown was claimed off waivers by the Cincinnati Bengals, his rights will be awarded to the Bengals after Super Bowl LIV.
 He signed a one-year contract extension with the team on March 12, 2020.
 He was named a backup cornerback to start the 2020 season.
 He made his first career start in Week 10, recording six tackles, two for a loss, and a pass deflection.
 He was placed on injured reserve on December 5, 2020.
 On December 26, 2020, Brown was activated off of injured reserve.

 Brown re-signed with the Bengals on another one-year contract on March 18, 2021.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He was released on October 5.

 Las Vegas Raiders

 On October 13, 2021, Brown was signed to the Las Vegas Raiders practice squad.
 He was released on November 1, but later re-signed on December 23.

 Indianapolis Colts

 On March 8, 2022, Brown signed with the Indianapolis Colts.
 He was waived on August 31, 2022, and re-signed to the practice squad.
 He was promoted to the active roster on September 13.

 Brown re-signed with the Colts on a one-year contract on March 16, 2023.
+The Colts suspended him for three games for conduct detrimental to the team on December 19.
+On January 8, 2024, the Colts waived him.

+Cleveland Browns

+On March 19, 2024, Brown signed with the Cleveland Browns.
+He was released on August 27, and re-signed to the practice squad.
+On October 10, Brown was signed to the active roster.
+In 6 games for Cleveland, he recorded one forced fumble and five combined tackles.

+On March 20, 2025, Brown re-signed with Cleveland.
+He was released on August 24.